Akazai

-Akazai is a Pakhtoon (or Pashtoon; Pashtun) tribe hailing from northern Pakistan.
+Akazai is a Pakhtoon (or Pashtoon; Pashtun) tribe hailing from Khyber Pakhtoonkhwa province formerly known as Northwest Frontier Province of Pakistan.
 Specifically, it is a subdivision of the Isazai clan within the larger Yousafzai tribe.
-The Yousafzai tribe is widely recognized as one of the most influential, renowned, and esteemed Pashtoon tribes; settled in Khyber Pakhtunkhwa province of Pakistan.
-Yousafzai are known for their rich cultural heritage, strong tribal code (Pashtunwali) and historical influence; the tribe played a significant role in resisting British colonial expansion and preserving their autonomy.
+The Yousafzai tribe is widely recognized as one of the largest, most important and powerful of the Pathan tribes.
 Military historian Colonel Harold Carmichael Wylly offers a personal perspective on the vast Yousafzai tribe, stating:

 "The Yousafzai is an agriculturist, generally a fine, well-limbed man of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial".

 Origin

-The Akazais are considered to be a tribe among The Black Mountain (Tor Ghar) Tribes, a division of the Isazai clan of the Yousafzai tribe.
-They are the descendants of Aka, the son of Isa (Isazai), and the grandson of Yusuf/Yousaf/Yousafzai.Akazais are further divided into four sections with each section having three or more sub-sections.
+The Akazais are considered to be a tribe among The Black Mountain (Tor Ghar) Tribes, a division of the Isazai clan of the Yousafzai tribe.Yusuf, the eponymous ancestor of the Yusufzai tribe, had five sons: Ako, Musa, Isa, Mali, and Awria.
+They are the descendants of Aka, the son of Isa (Isazai).
+Akazais are further divided into four sections with each section having three or more sub-sections.